 by Gerald Davis on June 26, 2014 in news

 On Sunday, June 22, 75 pairs of hands and feet descended upon Eagle Pass, Texas to tackle 16 projects representing families recovering from the June 2013 flooding.

 Eager and willing volunteers from Lawn Baptist Church (Abilene), First Baptist Church Pasadena and Oak Ridge Baptist Church - Grace House Ministry (Corpus Christi) responded to the call and are here.
 Outstanding work is being done in repairing roofs, hanging sheet-rock, painting, mud/muck-out, Vacation Bible School, and more as they are being the presence of Christ across Eagle Pass.
 Texas Baptist Disaster Recovery is partnering with Iglesia Bautista Peniel Church...

 Eternal victories through soccer tournaments

-by Kalie Lowrie on June 24, 2014 in missions mobilization
+by Kalie Lowrie on June 24, 2014 in evangelism and missions

 GUADALAJARA -- As the little boys gathered around preparing for the final game in their soccer tournament, River Ministry coordinator Pedro Munoz reminded them that this was the moment they had been preparing for over the past month.